KyleCrawford/Public_CAdminTools/README.md

 This version will not work properly as all sensitive data has been removed.

-This tool was made for Alberta Health Services (AHS) IT Service desk.
+This tool was made for Alberta Health Services (AHS) IT Service Desk.

 The tool has many functions to enable the tech to more easily complete their role.